 Allow for more of your time to be spent concentrating on your business.

 There are many third-party intermediaries in the market at the moment serving customers to gain the most competitive energy contracts.
-It can be hard to navigate through all the Broker or Consultant alternatives, however, at Utility Bidder we believe that our customers know best and their opinion of what we do is the most important.
+It can be hard to navigate through all the business energy brokers or consultant alternatives, however, at Utility Bidder we believe that our customers know best and their opinion of what we do is the most important.
 Trustpilot is an independent review platform where customers can share their experience and our current, incredible score of 9.8, puts us at the top percentile of satisfied customers within our market.
 Our Premier status demonstrates that our suppliers endorse our approach.

 Business energy prices are continuously changing and generally with an upwards curve.
 When comparing to 2016, energy prices have risen around 15% across the board.
 Utilising a energy broker that has access to the best, live prices, will help you save money for your business.
 Finding the most competitive business energy deal can result in some companies signing contracts with suppliers that can cause them issues in future.
 Subsequently, the cheap offer no longer is cheap!
 Accessing a brokers knowledge of the sector will help ensure that your business energy savings are tied in safely.

 If your out of contract then you may wish to switch commercial energy quickly.
 If your with a good supplier for your area, price depending, we may suggest that you renew with your current provider.
 However, there’s many different questions that could effect the decision on your next supplier.
 If switching energy supplier is necessary then we will manage the whole process for you so you can concentrate on running your business.

 Insulation is one of the best things you can do to lower your energy costs, and it's also something that businesses often ignore.
 Think about your business premises - when was the last time it was properly insulated?
 Is it definitely insulated at all?
 Do you even know?
 If you don't, that's a problem.